zappala/python-networking-and-threading/README.md

 Sample code for Python networking and threading

-## Download

-This small program downloads a set of URLs, located in `urls.txt`, and stores them in a directory called `downloads`.

-> python download.py -i [input file] -d [download directory]

 ## Simple Threading Examples

+In the `threading` directory are two programs to demonstrate the use of threading in Python.
 The program `threadHello.py` shows how to create a set of threads that print a message and their thread ID.

 > python threadHello.py -n [number]